 From interactive exhibits to programs for children to engage in alongside their family members, we think the last 30 years have reminded everyone of how powerful facilities like this can be.

-30 – Visit the Memphis Museum of Science & History
+31 – Check out the immersive planetarium at the Memphis Museum of Science & History

 How do you explain some of the greatest questions we have about this life and the universe we’re a part of?
 It’s simple, really, just head on down to the Memphis Museum of Science & History.